dc-js/dc.js/web/docs/api-latest.md

 The data table is a simple widget designed to list crossfilter focused data set (rows being filtered) in a good old tabular fashion.

-An interesting feature of the data table is that you can pass a crossfilter group to the `dimension`, as long as you specify the [order](#dc.dataTable+order) as `d3.descending`, since the data table will use `dimension.top()` to fetch the data in that case, and the method is equally supported on the crossfilter group as the crossfilter dimension.
+An interesting feature of the data table is that you can pass a crossfilter group to the `dimension`, if you want to show aggregated data instead of raw data rows.
+This requires no special code as long as you specify the [order](#dc.dataTable+order) as `d3.descending`, since the data table will use `dimension.top()` to fetch the data in that case, and the method is equally supported on the crossfilter group as the crossfilter dimension.

+If you want to display aggregated data in ascending order, you will need to wrap the group in a [fake dimension](https://github.com/dc-js/dc.js/wiki/FAQ#fake-dimensions) to support the `.bottom()` method.
+See the example linked below for more details.

 Note: Formerly the data table (and data grid chart) used the [group](#dc.dataTable+group) attribute as a keying function for [nesting](https://github.com/d3/d3-collection/blob/master/README.md#nest) the data